naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 ### Routes

 Routes are all coded using Node.
 They forward requests to controllers, such visiting the home page of the web app.
 To simplify routing, the Express module is imported within each route file.
 Express has 'routers', which are files that route a specific path of the web app.
-For instance, ~/fashionxproject/influencers gets forwarded to the influencer router.
+For instance, ~/shopherlook/influencers gets forwarded to the influencer router.
 Within each router, individual routes are defined.

-1. ```app/routes/index.js```: routes all requests on the main page of fashionxproject using Express.
+1. ```app/routes/index.js```: routes all requests on the main page of shopherlook using Express.
-2. ```app/routes/influencers.js```: routes all requests on the influencer page of fashionxproject using Express.
+2. ```app/routes/influencers.js```: routes all requests on the influencer page of shopherlook using Express.
-3. ```app/routes/dashboard.js```: routes all requests on the dashboard page of fashionxproject using Express.
+3. ```app/routes/dashboard.js```: routes all requests on the dashboard page of shopherlook using Express.
 4. ```app/routes/template.js```: routes GET request to display template base used for all pages using Express.
-5. ```app/routes/administrator.js```: routes all requests from administrator panel of fashionxproject using Express.
+5. ```app/routes/administrator.js```: routes all requests from administrator panel of shopherlook using Express.

 ### Server